bomolenaar/SERDAprep/README.md

 * `raw_prompts` is the path to the directory where you put the story prompt files from step 1.2.

 * `recs_to_ignore.txt` is a .txt file specifying recording IDs (**! not paths**) of faulty recordings.
 For example: `ABCDE-story_1-20230101090012345` One rec ID per line.
 Faulty recordings can only really occur for story tasks, so this will be a list of story task IDs.
+The script will look for the corresponding audio files in your `audio_dir` during data selection and simply ignore them for the rest of the process.

 ### `serda_data_sel.py`